OperationSpark/login-form/README.md

     width: 325px;

-Now style the inputs so that they take up the whole line in the container.
+Now change the layout of the form so that it mateches the image above.
+You will want to style the `<input>` elements so that they take up the entire width of their container.

 # 6 - Javascript Time!